Table of Contents

 MacTaggart, as co-author of the CCPA and CPRA, agrees with this concern.
 He is part of a strong movement that calls on ADPPA authors to set a legislative floor (no preemption) so that States could continue to experiment with strong protections and enforce their own ceilings.

 But things may not be quite so polar.
-Alan points out how the ADPPA takes a middle path by not preempting significant legal innovations — particularly those concerning facial recognition, civil rights, and general consumer protections.
+Alan points out how the ADPPA takes a middle path by not preempting significant legal innovations — particularly those concerning facial recognition, civil liberties, civil rights, and general consumer data protections.
 Still, “not substantially subsumed” by the ADPPA may leave digital privacy issues on the table.
 MacTaggart points to consumer profiling, brokering, and other data-extractive business practices as potentially falling through the preemption cracks.

 Graders consensus: Preemption continues to be a divisive tradeoff, but an inevitable gamble in the here and now.
 No preemption means no federal privacy law.